llvm/llvm-project/llvm/docs/VectorizationPlan.rst

 VPlan-based analyses and transformations are used to simplify and modularize the vectorization process [10]_.
 Those include transformations to

-1. Legalize the initial VPlan, e.g. by introducing specializedrecipes for reductions and interleave groups.
+1. Legalize the initial VPlan, e.g. by introducing specialized recipes for reductions and interleave groups.

 2. Optimize the legalized VPlan, e.g. by removing redundant recipes or introducing active-lane-masks.

-   .
-3. Apply unroll- and vectorization-factor specific optimizations, e.g. removing the branch to exit the vector loop based on VF & UF.
+3. Apply unroll- and vectorization-factor specific optimizations, e.g. removing the backedge to reiterate the vector loop based on VF & UF.

-Refer to :numref:`fig-vplan-transform-pipeline` for a overview of the current transformation pipeline.
+Refer to :numref:`fig-vplan-transform-pipeline` for an overview of the current transformation pipeline.

 Note that some legality checks are already done in VPlan, including checking if